Mental Health and Addictions: 6 Lane Unit - Abbie J. Lane Memorial Building, QE II

 This pamphlet explains what to expect if you are a patient at the 6 Lane Unit at the Abbie J. Lane Memorial Building.

 Methadone is a medication used to treat opioid use disorder.
-It is long-acting, which means it is slowly released in the body over a long time.
+It is long-acting, which means it stays in the body a long time.
 This pamphlet explains how to take this medication and answers other questions you may have.

 Naltrexone is a medication used to help manage alcohol dependence by lowering the good feeling you get from drinking alcohol.
 This pamphlet explains how to take this medication and other things you should know.